 Scientific Interest in Stonehenge

-No, not like that.
-Somewhat more appropriately, he considered the position of the rising sun and calculated a build date of 460 BC.
-Unfortunately, he was off by thousands of years.
-But credit due for using scientific methods to date a monument.
-This idea was revolutionary in his day.
+Halley considered the position of the rising sun and calculated a build date of 460 BC.
+Unfortunately, he was off by thousands of years – but credit due to the rock-romancer for using scientific methods.
+Such an idea was revolutionary in his day.

-In 1771, another astronomer, John Smith, pondered the 30 upright sarsen stones.
-He noted that 30 is the nearest integer you arrive at when dividing 365 days of the year by 12 months.
-The inner circle, he felt, represented the lunar month.
-He saw Stonehenge as simply an elaborate calendar.
+In 1771 another astronomer, John Smith, pondered the 30 upright sarsen stones and noticed that 30 is the nearest integer you arrive at when dividing 365 days of the year by 12 months.
+The inner circle, he felt, represented the lunar month, making the purpose of Stonehenge to be a terrifically elaborate calendar.

-In the 1880s, the naturalist Charles Darwin completed the first scientifically recorded excavations of the site.
-He found the continual burrowing, digestion and excretion of soil by millions of earthworms had caused Stonehenge to sink into the ground by 200 inches every 1,000 years.
+In the 1880s, Charles Darwin completed the first scientifically recorded excavations of the site.
+He discovered that the continual burrowing, digestion and excretion of soil by millions of earthworms had caused Stonehenge to sink into the ground… by some 200 inches every 1,000 years.

 “Those vast stones, standing in concentric rings in the middle of a basin on Salisbury Plain, carefully placed by who-knows-who thousands of years ago, must mean something.
 But nobody can tell us what.
 Not exactly.
 The clues that remain will always prove insufficient to our curiosity.
 Each archaeological advance yields more questions, and more theories to be tested.
 Our ignorance shrinks by fractions.
 What we know is always dwarfed by what we can never know.”